-The most important component of a clean break consent order is the fact that it dismisses all future claims against each other, post Decree Absolute.
+The most important component of a clean break consent order is the fact that it dismisses all future claims against each other, following the divorce.

 An amicable divorce is of course preferable and therefore whilst matters are non-contentious it is important to draw a line under each and every aspect of the marriage legally.